-We started out with Nigerian Dwarf Goats with the purchase of 2 does in 2012.
-We realized what fun pets they can be, but also that they produce wonderful milk, which we’ve used for making cheese, soap, ice cream and more.
-We’ve gone from the two does…to a herd!
-Our goal is to breed quality Nigerian Dwarfs with excellent temperaments that make them wonderful pets and milkers while meeting the breed standard of a proportionate and productive dairy goat in miniature.
-To help us achieve this, we participate in ADGA Linear Appraisal, DHIA milk testing, and occasionally attend open ADGA shows.
+We’ve have since gone from the first two does, to a herd!
+We milk our goats and enjoy making cheese, soap, ice cream, yogurt, caramel and more.
+Our goal is to breed quality Nigerian Dwarfs with excellent temperaments that make them wonderful pets and milk goats while meeting the breed standard of a proportionate and productive dairy goat in miniature.
+We like them for their smaller size because they’re a great size for our kids to handle, they enjoy participating with our goats in 4-H and open shows.
+We participate in ADGA Linear Appraisal, DHIA milk testing, and occasionally attend ADGA shows.